This is a work-in-progress, with more to be added as more photographs become available.

 More usually the ridge line follows the slope, as seen here.
 The lines of the slates follows the slope too.

-However, in the horizontal they are nearly always perfectly straight.
+However, while they may curve and undulate in the vertical, in the horizontal they are nearly always perfectly straight.

 Fitting The Space